THE FOLK O’ DANU

 While he pondered, he sat among the trees and spring of freshwaters at the center of the underground city.
 A woman walked in and sat beside him.
 She was beautiful, soft, and youthful.
 It is the goddess, sure enough, he thought.

 She smiled.
-“No fooling ye, Cao McDaugh,” she laughed a musical sound.
+“No fooling ye, Cao McDaugh,” she laughed and it was a musical sound.

 “I can sense and smell ye, no matter the look of ye,” he said.